eduardo-uribe/documentation-website-static-search/index.md

 A web component that provides text-search without server-side code or database.
 You can support this open-source project by giving it a star on [Github](https://github.com/eduardo-uribe/static-search).

+## Show don't tell

+Below the `static-search` component will search for matches between the input string and a provided `.json` file that contains an array of objects with [Eleventy](https://www.11ty.dev/) learning resources.

 <static-search
       data-resource-url="index.json"
       data-no-search-results-found-message="No search results found"